skjsjhb/saucers/README.md

 Enable feature `static-lib` to emit and link to a static library (enabled by default).

+### Customize Toolchain

+Some CMake options are exposed and can be configured using environment variables:

+- `SAUCERS_CMAKE_C_COMPILER`: Sets the C compiler used to compile saucer.
+- `SAUCERS_CMAKE_CXX_COMPILER`: Sets the C++ compiler used to compile saucer.
+- `SAUCERS_CMAKE_ASM_COMPILER`: Sets the assembler used to compile saucer.
+- `SAUCERS_CMAKE_AR`: Sets the static library archiver for saucer.
+- `SAUCERS_CMAKE_GENERATOR`: Sets the CMake generator.
+- `SAUCERS_CMAKE_GENERATOR_TOOLSET`: Sets the CMake generator toolset.

+By default, these options are unset and CMake is free to choose appropriate values for the platform.
+Overriding these variables can change the way saucer is compiled.
+As an example, using Clang as the compiler can make cross-language happen.

 ### Cross-Language LTO

 One of the many advantages of saucer is its tiny size.